-The Client Services/Stabilization Case Manager provides intensive case management services for families enrolled in the Hildebrand’s Housing Program with a pronounced emphasis on intensive housing search and Stabilization once permanent housing is found.
-The Case Manager works directly with families entering shelter and transitioning to permanent housing to provide support and assistance towards the goal of retaining affordable housing and increased family self-sufficiency.
-The Client Services/Stabilization Case Manager provides comprehensive assessment, linkage, and referral services to individuals and their families in order to achieve long-standing and independent housing stability.
+The Client Services/Stabilization Case Manager provides intensive case management services for families enrolled in the Hildebrand’s Housing Program, with an emphasis on intensive housing search and Stabilization when permanent housing is found.
+The Case Manager works directly with families entering shelter and transitioning to permanent housing, to provide support and assistance towards the goal of retaining affordable housing and increased family self-sufficiency.

 - Conduct the initial placement and intake interview of referred families.
 Gather all necessary pre-placement follow-up to include documentation.